-If you are looking for a more detailed breakdown of how to install GTM on your site, check out this video by Julian Juenemann from Measure School (he manages an online course on GTM).
+If you are looking for a more detailed breakdown of how to install GTM on your site, check out this blog post for more guidance.

 Then verify yourself as the owner of all four properties (which is easy to do because you have GTM installed on the domain using the same Google Account).
 Simply choose the GTM verification option for each of the four properties and they will auto-verify themselves.